Sequential composition of propositional logic programs: Decomposition

 \end{proof}

 We further will need the following auxiliary construction.
 Define, for any linearly ordered rules $r_1<\ldots<r_n$, $n\geq 2$,

-We are now ready to prove the following decomposition result for acyclic theories.
+We are now ready to prove the following decomposition result for acyclic programs.

-\begin{theorem} We can sequentially decompose any acyclic propositional Horn theory $P=\{r_1<_\ell\ldots<_\ell r_n\}$, $n\geq 2$, linearly ordered by a level mapping $\ell$, into single-rule theories as This decomposition is unique up to reordering of rules within a single level.\footnote{See the construction of the total ordering $<_\ell$ in Section \ref{sec:Syntax}.} \end{theorem} \begin{proof} The proof is by induction on the number $n$ of rules in $P$.
+\begin{theorem} We can sequentially decompose any acyclic program $P=\{r_1<_\ell\ldots<_\ell r_n\}$, $n\geq 2$, linearly ordered by a level mapping $\ell$, into single-rule programs as This decomposition is unique up to reordering of rules within a single level.\footnote{See the construction of the total ordering $<_\ell$ in Section \ref{sec:Syntax}.} \end{theorem} \begin{proof} The proof is by induction on the number $n$ of rules in $P$.
 For the induction hypothesis $n=2$ and $P=\{r_1<_\ell r_2\}$, we proceed as follows.
-First, we have Since Krom theories distribute from the left (Theorem \ref{thm:Krom}), we can simplify \ref{equ:acyclic1}, by applying \ref{equ:^IP} and \ref{equ:1^I_cup_J}, into Now, since $r_1$ does not depend on $r_2$, that is, $head(r_2)\cap body(r_1)=\0$, the first term in \ref{equ:acyclic2} equals $1_\0=\0$ which implies that \ref{equ:acyclic2} is equivalent to $P$ as desired.
+First, we have Since Krom programs distribute from the left (\prettyref{thm:Krom}), we can simplify \prettyref{equ:acyclic1}, by applying \prettyref{equ:^IP} and \prettyref{equ:1^I_cup_J}, into Now, since $r_1$ does not depend on $r_2$, that is, $ h(r_2)\cap b(r_1)=\emptyset $, the first term in \prettyref{equ:acyclic2} equals $1_\emptyset =\emptyset $ which implies that \prettyref{equ:acyclic2} is equivalent to $P$ as desired.